 If you plan to visit on a Saturday or Sunday, the best time to arrive is around 3:30pm.
 Though the ships don’t begin their parade out to sea until approximately 4:30pm, to get an outdoor table next to the water, a 3:30pm arrival is important.
 An early arrival will increase your chances to snag a good outdoor (and maybe shaded) table.

-Similar to being on a cruise ship, you can always ask to share an unfilled 6-seat table with others, especially at Grills.
+Similar to being on a cruise ship, you can always ask other if you can share their unfilled 6-seat table, especially at Grills.
 Since you can’t just homestead a table, I suggest that you enjoy a late lunch, early dinner or a couple of appetizers and drinks.

 A smaller and quieter restaurant/seafood market, Seafood Atlantic gives you the same views as Grills and Fishlips but with fewer people and fabulous fresh fish.
 I always buy fresh fish or seafood at the little market.
 They’ll pack it in ice for your drive home.

-This is my favorite place to watch a sail away from Port Canaveral.
+This is my favorite place to watch ships sail away from Port Canaveral.
+It’s amazing and all the people make it even more fun.

 You may have to pay an entrance fee of a few dollars, but it’s well worth it.
 Once inside the park, follow the winding path until you get to the parking area.
 Park, grab your camera/smart phone and head towards the pier.